-Sometimes an Assembly decides that it would be helpful for a couple to meet for deepening and perhaps studying of marriage education materials with its representatives or two strong married couples in the community.
-Together they can study the guidance on marriage and begin to explore new and practical ways to make their marriage work.
+Sometimes an Assembly decides that it would be helpful for a couple to meet for deepening and perhaps studying of marriage education materials with its representatives or two couples in the community with strong marriages.
+Together, they can study the guidance on marriage and begin to explore new and practical ways to make their marriage work.
 As the study progresses, it is wise for the individuals and the couple to create development and action plans that move them forward.

-A skillful question to ask at the end of each meeting is "How specifically will you work to create unity over the coming week?"
-After that is discussed, you can ask, "How will you serve each other and others this week?".
-(This may assist them to generate positive actions and feelings.)
+An example of a skillful question to ask at the end of each meeting is "How specifically will you work to create unity over the coming week?"
+After that is discussed, you could ask, "How will you serve each other and others this week?".
+(This may assist them in generating positive actions and feelings.)